 Psychiatric nurses (RN) must be registered nurses, which requires a minimum of an associate's degree in nursing and relevant certification; however, additional education (such as a bachelor's or master's degree) may be preferred or required as well.
 In addition, relevant experience may be needed or preferred.
 Generally, these nurses receive on-the-job training related to the specific needs and policies of their position.

 - Initiate, monitor and recommend medications and treatment changes.

 - Compile and evaluate medical history and mental health findings.

 - Facilitate communication between psychiatric services, programs and care givers.

 Psychiatric Nurse (RN) Job Listings

 Psychiatric Nurses report a narrow range of specific skills.
 Most notably, skills in Medicine / Surgery, Geriatrics, Acute Care, and Psychiatric are correlated to pay that is above average.
 Skills that pay less than market rate include Case Management.
 The majority of those who know Geriatrics also know Acute Care.

 Pay by Experience Level for Psychiatric Nurse (RN)

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Experience and pay tend to be weakly linked for Psychiatric Nurses — those with more experience do not necessarily bring in higher earnings.
-Survey participants with less than five years' experience pocket $56K on average, but those with five to 10 years of experience enjoy a much bigger median of $61K.
-The average pay reported by folks with 10 to 20 years of experience is around $65K.
-People who have worked for more than 20 years report a median income of $66K, which is barely higher than the median for folks with 10 to 20 years of experience.
+Respondents with less than five years' experience take home $57K on average.
+In contrast, those who have been around for five to 10 years earn a noticeably higher average of $62K.
+People with 10 to 20 years of experience make an average of about $65K in this role.
+Psychiatric Nurses who surpass 20 years on the job report pay that isn't as high as one would expect; the median compensation for this crowd sits around $67K.